 - a.
 Shall be collectively responsible for the political leadership of the Union. - b.
 Shall work full-time and represent the interests of students to UCL, including participating in UCL committees and regular meetings with senior UCL staff. - c.
 Shall meet regularly with the Chief Executive and Senior Management Team to discuss the strategy, operation and management of the Union. - d.
 Shall serve as the Sabbatical Trustees on the Board of Trustees, subject to the Articles.
 For the purposes of the 1994 Education Act 22(2)(d), the Sabbatical Trustees shall be the "major union offices". - e.
 Shall ensure the Union is ethical, environmental and sustainable. - f.
 Shall share the responsibilities of communicating with the Membership, keeping all Members informed about the work of the Sabbatical Officer Team and the Union's services for Members. - g.
-Shall be accountable to students and keep all students informed of their work on behalf of the Union's members. - h.
-Shall serve their term of office from 16 July to 15 July of the following year, with a handover period from 1 July to 15 July. - i.
-Shall fulfil their roles as outlined in the role descriptions and to support, where appropriate, other student officers and representatives in the fulfilment of their roles. - j.
+Shall be accountable to students and keep all students informed of their work on behalf of the Union's members. - g.h.
+Shall attend University Misconduct and Disciplinary Committees when required. - h.i.
+Shall serve their term of office from 16 July to 15 July of the following year, with a handover period from 1 July to 15 July.

+- i.
+Shall fulfil their roles as outlined in the role descriptions and to support, where appropriate, other student officers and representatives in the fulfilment of their roles. - i-k.
 Shall act as the spokespersons for the Union.